marcottelab/cfmsflow/README.md

 ```

+## Usage

 Elution files from one or more separation experiments are the main data inputs to cfmsflow.
-Check the notes and critical points below carefully before proceeding to step 1 of the pipeline.

-Note: Note: For discrete count-based measures such as peptide-spectral matches (PSMs), correlations may be run for N repetitions with poisson noise, and scores averaged, controlled by the parameter `added_poisson_reps = N`.
-Intensity-based measures should not be run with added poisson noise.

 Examples of all input file formats are provided in the test_input directory.

-## Usage

 First test your local pipeline by running examples.
 Look for successfuly completion of the following command in 5-10 minutes, with output in the test_output directory.
 ```